BenjaminBLi/integ120/nondeclarative knowledge.md

-Knowledge that's instinctual or had to explain.
+This is personal knowledge that's instinctual or had to explain.
 Something like how to sightread music can be considered nondeclarative